 A common cause for an invalid license key error message is that you have changed non-user editable parts of your license file.
-For example, you might have a three server license and have commented out two of the three server lines.
-The only parts of the license you are allowed to edit are the host name and the license server daemon port numbers, and the daemon path name if it is set by default to path_to_armlmd.
+The only parts of the license you are allowed to edit are the host name and the floating license server daemon port numbers, and the daemon path name if it is set by default to path\to\armlmd.
 You can add certain content, such as a path to an option files or SORT syntax.
-See the FLEXnet End User Guide.
+See the Licensing End User Guide.

-The invalid license key message can also indicate that you are running an older version of the FLEXnet license server software that is not compatible with the format of the license file that you have installed.
+The invalid license key message can also indicate that you are running an older version of the FlexNet floating license server software that is not compatible with the format of the license file that you have installed.
 This can happen if you upgrade your development tools to a later version.

-Refer to the FAQs in the ARM technical support website, under Tool Licensing, for further information about what versions of license server software are compatible with what versions of the ARM software development tools.
+Refer to the FAQs in the ARM technical support website, under Tool Licensing, for further information about what versions of floating license server software are compatible with what versions of the ARM software development tools.